-In collaboration with D. Blake Love
+Created in collaboration with D. Blake Love and Seth Eberle

 We all live in the Mortal City.
 Much of our life, it is an aching, chilled, stiff, ill-protected, fragile, complicated place.
 We fight off the chill and aches as best we can.
 We brave ice storms to go on blind dates and eat spaghetti while wrapped in blankets inside the body of the city.
 We use tools to compensate and create a spark, find warmth, keep warm.
 Puppets are tools we use, simple tools that mirror us creating the spark.
 Cities are elaborate tool sets in which we all go about trying to strike a spark, keep the spark alive, and pay our rent.
 Here we are in a room in the middle of this city.